-Solar Keratosis are also known as Sunspots.
+Solar Keratosis are known as Sunspots.
 These rough scaly lesions on the backs of hands & forearms, face & forehead are very common in Australia!
-Detecting a solar keratosis is a very common outcome of a routine appointment at a Skin Cancer Clinic appointment.

 - The presence of Solar Keratosis indicates significant exposure to past ultraviolet light radiation and a higher risk of skin cancer in general.

 - Solar Keratosis may develop into an important type of skin cancer: SCC (Squamous Cell Carcinoma).
-Indeed, Solar Keratosis is an intraepidermal neoplasia and is one end of a continuous spectrum – from Solar keratosis to IEC (Intraepithelial Carcinoma) to SCC.
+Indeed, Solar Keratosis is the mild end of a continuous spectrum – from Solar keratosis to IEC (Intraepidermal Carcinoma) to SCC.

 Because of the risk of transition of Solar Keratosis to Squamous cell carcinoma, areas of solar keratosis are therefore generally treated.
 The precise risk of a specific untreated Solar Keratosis developing into SCC is not known for certain.
 One figure from a study suggests that there is a 10% chance that a person with 7 to 8 untreated Solar Keratoses will go onto to develop one SCC within 10 years.
 Research suggests that 60 to 80% of SCC arises from solar keratosis.